Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Entry requirements

-This full-time 30 EC minor is open to motivated students from all natural sciences disciplines, but particularly interesting for students of Physics and Astronomy, Chemistry, Biology, Mathematics, Artificial Intelligence, Informatics, Information Science and Bèta-Gamma.
+This full-time 30 EC minor is open to motivated students from all natural sciences disciplines, but particularly interesting for students of Physics, Astronomy, Chemistry, Biology, Earth Science, Mathematics, Artificial Intelligence, Informatics and Information Science.
 English language proficiency is required.
 International students are welcome.

 Application and Admission